MkengineTA/HSP_VM_Calculator/README.md

 # Combined Hansen Solubility Parameters and GCVOL Calculator

 This Python tool calculates Hansen Solubility Parameters (HSP) using the GCVOL method for molar volume calculations.
-It combines and extends the Python code presented in "Pencil and Paper Estimation of Hansen Solubility Parameters" (Mathieu, ACS Omega, 2018) with additional functionality for molar volume estimation.
+It extends and modifies the original Python code for HSP calculations from "Pencil and Paper Estimation of Hansen Solubility Parameters" (Mathieu, ACS Omega, 2018) by integrating the GCVOL method for improved molar volume estimation.

 ## Overview